VictorWiedemann/ReminderAppXamarin/README.md

 Followed the code in the 6th video.
 There were some errors with the example, but a guy in the comments pointed out the issues.
 I have gotten buttons, textbox, images and a user generated list going.
 Done for the day, but I will continue this tomorrow.

+Apr 26, 2020
+I lied about continueing 'tomorrow'.
+Decided it was a lazy Saturday instead.

+Started to go through video 7 out of 11.
+There is a large amount of changes to the code and errors that are popping up.
+I don't want to spend time trying to figure out how to fix these errors when I am trying to learn new things.
+This specific project is being put on hold and
+I will start a new Xamarin course.